damartripamungkas/node-hash-password/README.md

 ### 📖 Description :

-This package hashes plain text, passwords using algorithms.
+This package hashes plain text, passwords using algorithms KECCAK-256, SHA-256 or SHA-512.

 ### 💻 Step to install :